About Me

 I’m highly skilled in sales, negotiation, and manipulation.
 I will talk circles around you, and most other professional car salespeople can (and will) do the same.

 A good deal is a state of mind.
 So how do you know you got a good deal on the last car you bought?
 Is it because your car salesman told you that you did?
-The Auto Cheat Sheet will show you how to ensure you receive a good deal on the next new or used car you buy.
+The Auto Cheat Sheet will show you how to ensure you receive a good deal on the following new or used car you buy.

 Consider the Source Before Following Advice

 There are also several “How to Buy a Car” books, eBooks, and manuals on the Internet.
 Many of these sources promise to tell you the super-secret formula to make a dealer cringe.
 I can’t help but laugh at some of the information out there.
-Most of this information is outdated and is information that is readily available for free on this website.
+Most of this information is outdated and is readily available for free on this website.

 Why I Created the Auto Cheat Sheet